ZA

 We all agree as a family.
 Do we still need the Master’s letter?

 Often, yes.
-Banks, property transfers, and many institutions usually require formal authority (Letter of Executorship or Letter of Authority).
+Banks, property transfers, and many institutions usually require formal authority.

 Family agreement helps, but it usually doesn’t replace legal authority.